mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/backup/index.md

 As a production-ready solution, Konvoy provides the Velero addon by default, to support backup and restore operations for your Kubernetes cluster and persistent volumes.

 For on-premises deployments, Konvoy deploys Velero integrated with [Minio][minio], operating inside the same cluster.
-For production use-cases, it's advisable to provide an *external* storage volume for Minio to use.
+For production use-cases, it is advisable to provide an *external* storage volume for Minio to use.

 <p class="message--note"><strong>NOTE: </strong>If you use the cluster without an external storage volume for Minio, <a href="#fetching-a-backup-archive">fetch the latest backup</a> and store it in a known, secure location at regular intervals.
 For example, if you are not using an external storage volume, back up and archive the cluster on a weekly basis.</p>